AmauryVanEspen/drivy/README.md

 This repository contains the source code of drivy.lol

-    ├── flaskapp -
+    ├── flaskapp - the Webapp built with Flask
     ├── migrations - DB migrations (using Alembic)
-    ├── tests - Utils for tests
+    ├── node_modules - all the javascript packages installed using npm ├── semantic - semantic-ui sources
+    ├── ...
     └── manage.py - Management script to run migrations/start dev server, etc.